robcowell/Musicdisk2/README.md

 ## Contributing
 Fork the repo, work on your copy, send a pull request for me to look at, ideally with suitable notes explaining your change

+## License
+Licensed under the terms of the GPL3 license - see the file LICENSE for details